microsoft/jacdac/services/motor.md

 ## Registers

-    rw duty: i1.15 / @ value
+    rw speed: i1.15 / @ value

-PWM duty cycle of the motor.
-Use negative/positive values to run the motor forwards and backwards.
+Speed of the motor.
+Use positive/negative values to run the motor forwards and backwards.
 Positive is recommended to be clockwise rotation and negative counterclockwise.
-A duty of ``0`` while ``enabled`` acts as brake.
+A speed of ``0`` while ``enabled`` acts as brake.

     rw enabled: bool @ intensity